Y4xx/alx-low_level_programming/README.md

 ## Goals

-- Learn about low level C code by building many functions from the ground up
+- Learn about low-level C code by building many functions from the ground up
 - Will not use stdlib in the first few sets of problems
-- Learn about low level C code by building many functions from the ground up
+- Learn about low-level C code by building many functions from the ground up
-- Build our own printf statement, possibly in a seperate project
+- Build our own printf statement, possibly in a separate project

 ## Projects